Aphis nasturtii

-The Buckthorn aphid or Buckthorn-potato aphid (Aphis nasturtii) is an aphid in the superfamily Aphidoidea in the order Hemiptera.
+Aphis nasturtii, the buckthorn aphid or buckthorn-potato aphid, is an aphid in the superfamily Aphidoidea in the order Hemiptera.
 It is a true bug and sucks sap from plants.
 It is a cosmopolitan species.

 Economic importance

 It is known to be a major insect pest on sunflower plants, lettuce, potato, beets, and buckthorn.
 The aphid is also act as a vector to 15 plant viruses.